MOACChain/MOAC-DOCS/Docs/MicroChainFormation.rst

 * 1. Smart contract for the VNODE protocol;
 * 2. Smart contract for the MicroChain protocol;
-* 3. Smart contract for the VNODE protocol;
+* 3. Smart contract for the MicroChain;

 .. figure:: https://raw.githubusercontent.com/wiki/moacchain/moac-core/image/reg-flow.png
    :alt: